ObjectProfile/DataStudio/README.md

 # DataStudio
 DataStudio is an interactive graphical environment for software and data manipulation.
-Most of visualizations are built without any programming knowledge.
+Expressive and interactive visualizations are built without any programming knowledge.
+Domain elements are imported and visualized.
+The visualization is crafted by mapping metrics and properties to visual dimensions (width, height, color).

 DataStudio is built on top of [Roassal](https://AgileVisualization.com/), an expressive library written in the [Pharo programming language](http://pharo.org).